AttilaART/Wisim/README.md

 #### Early game

-Each player is put in charge of an existing small company producing a (to be defined) product.
+Each player is put in charge of an existing small company producing ~a (to be defined) product~ coffee machines.
 The players are given a few in game steps to get to grips with how to game works.

 #### Mid game